romantech/tic-tac-toe/README.md

 ### Minimax Algorithm

+> [!NOTE]
+> A zero-sum game refers to a game where if one player gains, the other player loses an equal amount.

 The minimax algorithm is the most widely used algorithm in zero-sum games for two players, like tic-tac-toe or chess, where it's assumed that all players play their best move.
 It considers all possible moves to derive a winning strategy.
 The X player aims to score the highest points for a win, while the O player tries to score the least points to avoid losing, finding the optimal solution in this situation.

 <img width="3191" alt="minimax-01" src="https://github.com/romantech/tic-tac-toe/assets/8604840/9d51047c-b810-496e-82ed-2e6ebc0f74ec">